-- Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential - Alternative secondary school services, or dropout recovery services, as appropriate - Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences listed above.
-Virtual work experiences are allowable.
-TEGL 9-22 provides in more detail the definition of virtual work experiences. - Occupational skill training, which includes priority consideration for training programs that lead to recognized post-secondary credentials that align with demand industry sectors or occupations in the LWDA involved if the LWDB determines that the programs meet the quality criteria described in WIOA § 123
+- Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential - Alternative secondary school services, or dropout recovery services, as appropriate - Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences: - Summer employment opportunities and other employment opportunities available throughout the year - o Pre-apprenticeship programs - Internships and job shadowing, and - On-the-job training (OJT) opportunities - Occupational skills training, which includes priority consideration for training programs that lead to recognized post-secondary credentials that align with demand industry sectors or occupations in the LWDA involved if the LWDB determines that the programs meet the quality criteria described in WIOA § 123

-NOTE: ISY cannot use youth program-funded Individual Training Accounts (ITAs).
+NOTE: ISY cannot use Youth Program funded individual training accounts (ITAs).
 However, ISY may co-enroll in the WIOA adult program, and may receive training services through an ITA funded by the adult program, if the young adult's individual needs, knowledge, skills, and interests align with the adult program.

-- Education offered concurrently with and, in the same context as, workforce preparation activities and training for a specific occupation or occupational cluster - Leadership development opportunities, including community service and peer-centered activities encouraging responsibility and other positive social and civic behaviors - Supportive services - Adult mentoring for a duration of at least twelve months that may occur both during and after program participation - Follow-up services for not less than twelve months after the completion of participation
+- Education offered concurrently with, and in the same context as, workforce preparation activities and training for a specific occupation or occupational cluster - Leadership development opportunities, including community service and peer-centered activities encouraging responsibility and other positive social and civic behaviors - Supportive services - Adult mentoring for a duration of at least 12 months that may occur both during and after program participation - Follow-up services for not less than 12 months after the completion of participation

-State Instruction 19-05, Change 1 WIOA Youth Program Elements, Eligibility, and Expenditures August 15, 2023 Page 3 of 10
+State Instruction 19-05, Change 2 WIOA Youth Program Elements, Eligibility, and Expenditures March 24, 2025 Page 3 of 10